vertica/vertica-containers/Wasm-container/README.md

 - Python
 - R

+This container creates an environment for creating UDxes in Rust (and, as a side-effect, plain-old C).

 Java, Python and R UDxes are loaded into auxiliary programs implementing the appropriate runtime.
-C++ UDxes may be loaded into a separate program (known as "fenced"), or may be linked directly into the Vertica binary (known as "unfenced").
-(All Java, Python, and R UDxes are fenced.)
+C++ UDxes may be loaded into a separate program (known as "fenced"), or may be linked directly into the Vertica binary (known as "unfenced", the implication being there's nothing between your UDx code and the innards of Vertica).
+All Java, Python, and R UDxes are fenced.

+Invoking unfenced functions is done by calling a function with arguments.
+Invoking fenced functions is done through remote procedure calls.
+This means
-Unfenced UDxes have a performance advantage over fenced since functions are implemented as function calls instead of as remote procedure calls.
+unfenced UDxes have a performance advantage over fenced UDxes.
 There is a corresponding savings in the cost of data movement (data are pushed onto or popped off of the stack instead of transmitted through a socket).
-However, Unfenced UDxes are a little risky: a bug in an unfenced UDx risks crashing the Vertica server.
+However, unfenced UDxes are risky: a bug in an unfenced UDx risks crashing the Vertica server.

 Safe programming in C++ can be a challenge.

 Enter Web Assembly (Wasm).
 Wasm code runs in a sandbox with clearly-defined interaction between the Wasm and the host program.
 Wasm code accesses memory in its sandbox, and cannot access memory outside its sandbox.
+The host program controls what enters and leaves the sandbox.

-Supporting Web Assembly IDxes lets us support unfenced UDxes in any language that can compile to Wasm, confident that the user-defined code cannot corrupt Vertica's data structures.
+The Web Assembly sandbox provides most of the safety guarantees we get from executing a UDx in a separate process using remote procedure calls.
+Supporting Web Assembly UDxes lets us support unfenced UDxes in any language that can compile to Wasm, confident that the user-defined code cannot corrupt Vertica's data structures.

 For details about developing Vertica UDxes, see [Extending Vertica](https://www.vertica.com/docs/latest/HTML/Content/Authoring/ExtendingVertica/ExtendingVertica.htm).